Veridium/bops-heroku-demo/README.md

 iOS or Android phone with access to App Store

-App Deployment Options
+# App Deployment Options

 1. Run in Postman (see link at top)
+    You can exercise the APIs within a Postman collection.
+    On a PC/Mac - Open Postman to your imported BOPS demo collection Create an environment and set
+        url=<your BOPSSRV value>
+        email=<your assigned email value>
+    Add the client certificate and key for BOPSSRV to your Postman certificates in Settings.

-2. Deploy to Heroku (see link at top)
+2. Deploy to Heroku (see link at top) and populate the Config Vars

 Or to deploy manually
 ~~~~